Swim Gear: Swedish Goggles Review

 Two hard plastic eye gaskets.
 A head strap.
 And an optional string nose piece.

-For the swimmer that doesn’t need all the fancy-pants add-ons and “tech”, Swedish swim goggles are the perfect option.
+For the swimmer who doesn’t need all the fancy-pants add-ons and “tech,” Swedish swim goggles are the perfect option.

 ✅ They look great

-I know—function is always going to take priority over looks when it comes to swimming goggles.
+I know—function will always take priority over looks when it comes to swimming goggles.

 But Swedish swim goggles work great and look great, particularly the mirrored versions.